7 Ways To Buy A Franchise When You’re Short On Funds

 If you have some money in savings or another source of funding, shop around for lower-cost franchising opportunities.
 The big players — think, McDonald’s, Chic-Fil-A, and other established franchises — are typically the most expensive to purchase and operate.
 Instead, focus your sights on more affordable opportunities that will allow you to break into business ownership.

 In addition to finding low-cost startups, you can also look for franchises that offer discounts to new owners.
 For instance, some franchisors offer discounts on franchising fees to women, minorities, or military service members and veterans.
-You can kick off your research by checking out our picks for low-cost franchises.
+Start researching for potential cost-saving opportunities.